joshbeard/joshbeard.me-website/now.md

 ---
-title: What I'm Up To Lately
+title: What I'm Up To Now
-meta_title: What I'm Up To Lately
+meta_title: What I'm Up To Now
-description: What I'm Up To Lately
+description: What I'm Up To Now
 keywords: ['now page', 'status update']
 layout: page
 permalink: /now/
 class: ascii-art
-menus: about
 ---
-## What I'm Up To Lately
+## What I'm Up To Now

 {% include submenu.html %}